siddhanth98/Big-data-analysis-for-online-research-publications/documentation.md

  - Then to create the CSV file for a task (task2 as an example), run the following:
  `runMain hadoop.task2.ComputeSpreadSheet output`
  where the cmd argument 'output' is the name of the local output directory of task2 where the job output file 'part-r-00000' resides.
+ For the 1st 4 tasks, the hdfs output directory is named "output" so use `runMain hadoop.task{1/2/3/4}.ComputeSpreadSheet output`
+ For task 5 and 6, the final job's hdfs output directory is named "finalOutput" so for these use `runMain hadoop.task{5/6}.ComputeSpreadSheet finalOutput`
  The spreadsheet would be created in the following directory:
  `src/main/resources/spreadsheets`

 ### Parsing of xml file
   - The xml parsing programs reside in the `xmlparser` package.

   - The ScalaXmlProcessor program parses the entire dblp.xml file (which should reside in  the `src/main/resources/inputs` ) to first create smaller xml files in the `src/main/resources/inputs/shards/` directory.